vladimirtugutov/nodejs2025Q2-service/README.md

 ```

-NestJS app will be available at: http://localhost:4000
+NestJS app will be available at: http://localhost:{.env.port}

 ### Vulnerability Scan

 Trivy Installation (Windows):
-- Download the latest release of Trivy CLI for Windows from the GitHub Releases page.
+- Download the latest release of Trivy CLI for Windows from the GitHub Releases page (https://github.com/aquasecurity/trivy/releases).

 - Extract the trivy.exe file.